dbt-labs/docs.getdbt.com/website/docs/docs/environments-in-dbt.md

 <Card
     title="Environments in dbt Cloud"
-    body="Seamlessly configure development and deployment environments in dbt Cloud to control how your project runs in both the dbt Cloud IDE and scheduled jobs." link="/docs/dbt-cloud-environments"
+    body="Seamlessly configure development and deployment environments in dbt Cloud to control how your project runs in both the dbt Cloud IDE and dbt jobs." link="/docs/dbt-cloud-environments"
     icon="dbt-bit"/>